chesyya/baosky-plugin-api-generator/plugin-docs/language-extensions/language-configuration-guide.md

 DateApproved: 11/12/2025

 # Summarize the whole topic in less than 300 characters for SEO purpose
-MetaDescription: A guide to configure language support for any language in Visual Studio Code.
+MetaDescription: A guide to configure language support for any language in Baosky.
 ---

 # Language Configuration Guide